Apjo/AWSAssociateSolutionsArchitectNotes/README.md

     - VPC peering does not support edge-to-edge routing
 - **_Limitations of VPC peering_**
     - You cannot create a VPC peering connection between VPCs that have matching or overlapping IPv4 or IPv6 CIDR blocks
-    - You cannot create a VPC peering connection between VPCs in different regions
     - You have a limit on the number of active(50) and pending(25) VPC peering connections that you can have per VPC
     - VPC peering does not support transitive peering relationships
     - You cannot have more than 1 VPC peering connection between the same 2 VPCs at the same time